Pridecraft-Studios/website/src/routes/pridepack/+page.svelte.md

 </aside>

 This is PridePack, a Resource Pack made by [Pridecraft Studios].
-It comes with many LGBT Pride additions, such as paintings, beds, mobs and Main Menu changes.
+It comes with many LGBTQ+ Pride additions, including paintings, beds, mobs, candles and more!

 <Donate/>